hgamboa/nova-adv-inst/README.md

 **Lab support materials**

-Here the students of MIEF and MIEBM can find the Lab Lessons for the first 10 labs.
-The project will be developed on the final 4 labs.
+Here the students of MIEF and MIEBM can find the Lab Lessons for the first remote and presential labs.
+The project will be developed on the final 3 labs.
 Each lab declares the requirments to execute the lab and what should be prepared by the student.
+The remote labs require the submission of a pdf in moodle demonstrating the execution of the lab.

 ## Lab Work - Presential Work